Inverse cascade anomalies in fourth-order Leith models: Fixed point analysis and Hopf bifurcation.

 where

 We apply the Routh–-Hurwitz stability criterion~\cite{gantmacher2005applications}: {\it All roots of the polynomial $h(\zeta)$ have negative real parts if and only if

 }

-First, consider the case $\Delta_3$, $\Delta_4 \ne 0$.
-Since $h_4<0$, either $\Delta_3$ or $\Delta_4$ is less than zero.
+First, we consider the case $\Delta_3$ and $\Delta_4 \ne 0$.
+Since $h_4<0$, then either $\Delta_3$ or $\Delta_4$ is less than zero.
 Therefore, the above criterion is not satisfied and all roots of the characteristic polynomial cannot be with negative real parts.
 Note that changing the direction of the time-like variable $\theta$ does not change the sign of $h_4=\det(A)=\det(-A)$ and, therefore, does not change the fact of instability.
-Therefore we conclude that the vicinity of $P_+$ must always include stable and unstable orbits simultaneously.
+Therefore, we conclude that \corr the neighborhood of $P_+$ \rroc must always include stable and unstable orbits simultaneously.

 Now consider the case $\Delta_3=0$ (hence $\Delta_4=0$ too).
 This is, in fact, the case of the Hopf bifurcation $x=x_H$ because it gives the condition which guarantees existence of two purely imaginary roots $\zeta_1=i\omega$ and $\zeta_2=-i\omega$ of the characteristic polynomial $h(\zeta)$.
 Indeed, it follows from Orlando's formula~ \cite{gantmacher2005applications} for the polynomial $h(\zeta)$ that $\Delta_3=0$ if and only if the sum at least one pair of roots of $h(\zeta)$ is zero.
 Also since the determinant $h_4=\det(A)$ of the matrix $A$ is nonzero, and recalling that this determinant is equal to the product of all the eigenvalues, we have $\omega \ne 0$.
 But then, because $h_4=\det(A) <0$, and remembering that the roots of the real polynomial $h(\zeta)$ are either real or come in purely imaginary mutually conjugated pairs, the other two roots $\zeta_3$ and $\zeta_4$ are real numbers of different signs, $\zeta_3\zeta_4 < 0$.